amanChaturvedi7/Instagram-Clone/README.md

 ## About The Project

-Project Title: Instagram Clone - Front End<br/>
+Project Title: Instagram Clone - Front End only<br/>
-Development Period: May - June 2022<br/>
-Company: Groovy Web LLP<br/>
-Location: Nadiad<br/>

 Description:
-The Instagram Clone project was developed as a summer internship project at Groovy Web LLP during May and June 2022.
+The Instagram Clone project was developed as a personal project.
 The objective of the project was to create a front-end replica of the popular social media platform Instagram using the React Native framework.

 Home Feed: The home feed displayed a stream of posts from the user's followers and the accounts they followed.
 The feed utilized an infinite scrolling mechanism to provide a seamless browsing experience.